MaDFroG

 Fredrik Johansson, better known by the pseudonym MaDFroG, is a retired Swedish Warcraft III and StarCraft II player.

-He is considered one of the best and most influential players of the Undead race.
-He has been successful in a wide number of tournaments and is popular for his unique and ingenious gameplay, which earned him a devoted fanbase.
-His excellent use of gargoyles against the night elf race is one of his most feared abilities.
+He was a prominent Undead player, achieving success in numerous tournaments.
+His gameplay often emphasized the use of gargoyles against Night Elf opponents, a strategy that was widely recognized in competitive play.

 Fredrik Johansson is featured in the documentary film Beyond the Game.

-WarCraft III Career
+Warcraft III Career

 Early recognition

 His talent as a competitive real-time strategy gamer was noticeable at an early age, he finished third in the StarCraft: Brood War Nations tournament at the first World Cyber Games in 2001 representing Sweden.

-When WarCraft III: Reign of Chaos became one of the world's premier competitive games in 2003, Johansson was recognized as one of its most talented players and recruited by professional gaming team SK Gaming.
+When Warcraft III: Reign of Chaos became one of the world's premier competitive games in 2003, Johansson was recognized as one of its most talented players and recruited by professional gaming team SK Gaming.

 Showing strong results in online competitions, he gained true recognition as one of the world's best after becoming the runner-up of the 2003 Electronic Sports World Cup and he, as well a number of his teammates, were offered a chance to participate in televised South Korean competitions by Intel Korea.

 Stay in South Korea

 The environment in Seoul, South Korea, known unofficially as the "mecca" of professional gaming, suited him well and he improved as a player.
 During the first part of his stay he had some success in Korean competitions, finishing third in the Kbk Jeju Tournament, but he did not feel satisfied with what he had achieved.

 When his teammates returned to their respective countries by the end of 2003, Johansson remained in the country.
-A few months later he won the 2004 Blizzard Worldwide Invitational in WarCraft III: The Frozen Throne, picking up US$25,000.
+A few months later he won the 2004 Blizzard Worldwide Invitational in Warcraft III: The Frozen Throne, picking up US$25,000.

 This cemented his status as the strongest western player in his respective game and as one of the strongest players in South Korea.
 This prompted the professional Korean gaming team Sonokong/Frienz to invite him to join, which he accepted.

-His new team members were some of the most recognized professional WarCraft III players of their time, and had various successes in Korean leagues such as winning OGN's SUMA pro-league and MBC Clan Team Battle.
+His new teammates included several of the most recognized professional Warcraft III players of their time, with accomplishments in Korean leagues such as winning OGN's SUMA Pro-League and the MBC Clan Team Battle.